Daredevil: End of Days: Plot

 In a final battle with Bullseye, Daredevil's last word before his death was "Mapone".
 Ben Urich, covering the story for the soon-to-be-defunct Daily Bugle, sets out to unravel Matt Murdock's one remaining secret: Mapone.

 It is revealed that, several years before his death, Matt Murdock's role as Daredevil took a considerably darker turn for the worse.
 Wilson Fisk, the former Kingpin of Crime, returned to New York City from exile in another country after brokering a deal with the federal government.
 Daredevil approached Fisk at a restaurant and demanded he leave immediately, saying that while he made a deal with the government, he made no such deal with him.
 When Fisk refuses, a violent fight ensues in which Murdock gains the upper hand and kills Fisk, telling onlookers that he had exhausted all other options in dealing with him.

 Urich begins his investigation by attempting to track down one of Murdock's former lovers, the spy turned Avenger Natasha Romanova, better known as the Black Widow.
 He begins by asking at a bar that Natasha once fought in, and while the bartender is of no help to him, he receives a written message telling him to go around back.
 He does so and is greeted by none other than superspy Nick Fury who tells him that Natasha has been dead for several years.
 Urich asks Fury if he knows what "Mapone" means, but he claims that he doesn't.
 Urich presses Fury for more information, but Fury quickly vanishes without a trace.

 Next, Urich is assigned to cover Murdock's funeral, but instead of doing so, he decides to tail a car leaving the funeral.
-The car stops at a children's soccer game, where the driver is revealed to be Murdock's former lover Elektra Natchios, a former assassin now trying to live a normal, stable life with her son (of whom Murdock is the father).
+The car stops at a children's soccer game, where the driver is revealed to be Murdock's former lover Elektra Natchios, an ex-assassin now trying to live a normal, stable life with her son (of whom Murdock is the father).
 He asks her if she knows what "Mapone" means, but she also claims to have no idea.
 She threatens to kill Urich if he ever goes after her again.

 Urich meets with Mary Walker-Stamos, a former enemy of Daredevil better known as Typhoid Mary; she is currently a successful television actress in control of her mental state.
 She says that she does not know what "Mapone" means and that she wants Urich to leave her alone.
 She also has twin sons who are strongly implied to be Murdock's.
 Urich next contacts another of Murdock's former lovers, Maya Lopez, the former superhero known as Echo who is now a college professor.
 She too claims not to know the significance of Murdock's last words.